 We may also require you to amend your paper if we feel your work does not meet our standards, or the overall quality is poor.

-Very occasionally there may be a situation where the client and writer cannot agree on the amendments.
-In this case the Quality Control Department, or if it is necessary an external assessor, will review the work and make a decision.
+Very occasionally, there may be a situation where the client and writer cannot agree on the amendments.
+In this case the Quality Control Department or, if necessary an external assessor, will review the work and make a decision.

 We take every amendment request very seriously, as we strive for 100% customer satisfaction.
 However, we assess each case individually and sometimes we will ask you to provide a quote for how much you will charge for amendments.
 This is only applicable in two situations:

-If this does happen then it is within your rights to request a fee.
-This does not mean that you have to charge the clients, try to be fair.
-If you feel the amendments will not take long, or if you feel that it was genuine mistake, then try and make the amendments free.
-If a client is happy with your work and service, they are more likely to return and request you again.
+If this does happen, it is within your rights to request a fee but this does not necessarily mean that you have to charge the clients; try to be fair.
+If you feel the amendments will not take long, or if you feel that it was genuine mistake, please try and make the amendments free.
+If a client is happy with your work and service, they are much more likely to return and request you again.
 However, it is your choice how you chose to deal with this type of amendment.

-At times, a client may receive a completed paper and realise that there needs to be added sections.
+At times, a client may receive a completed paper and realise that there need to add more sections.
 If these points were not in the initial request, then they are not eligible for free amendments.
 In this case clearly state why the requests are outside of the original brief, and explain how you will implement the changes and what the additional charge will include.
 Make sure you provide all the information the client will need i.e. delivery dates, charges and what amendments you will be doing.
 This stops confusion and disappointment upon delivery of the amended paper.